Tuesday, May 19, 2026

 The law was named in honour of 17-year-old Jack Beasley, who was fatally stabbed during a night out with friends at Surfers Paradise in 2019.

-Across Logan, 7223 people have been scanned and 57 weapons seized, including a knife carried by a teenager on a train at Kingston on 27 January (see police footage of the arrest at 1.04 – 1.43 QP2600174853) since the law was made permanent and expanded statewide in July.
+Seizures across Logan include a knife carried by a teenager on a train at Kingston on 27 January (see police footage of the arrest at 1.04 – 1.43 QP2600174853).

 Police Minister Dan Purdie said Jack’s Law was part of the State Government’s commitment to rebuilding the frontline and strengthening laws to make Queensland safer.